DedUndead/abb-vent-control/web/README.md

 3. Enter http://localhost:3000/ in your web browser
 4. Ask the devlopers for the credentials to access the resource of the web application

+## Functionalities

+The web application consists of several functionalities:
+1. Authentication
+2. Communication with the database
+3. Communication with the ABB-vent via MQTT
+4. Communication between client and server via web sockets.
+5. Visualizing data

+#### Authentication
+The web application will prompt the user with a login web page.
+The user will need to have a username and password, as the user database is pre-configured.
+Authentication is a vital part of the web application since, without authentication, the user can not access any resources.

+The authentication uses the Passport module with a passport-local strategy.
+The concept validates that the username exists in the database, if it does not the user will be prompted with an error message.
+If the username exists, it will proceed and decrypt the password in the database and compare it with the input in the website.
+In case the password does not match, the user will be prompted with an error message.

+In addition, if a user tries to access the resources by entering a URL.
+The user is checked if the user is authenticated.
+If the user is not authenticated, the user will be redirected to the login page and prompted with an error message.

+#### Communication with the database
+The database of choice is MongoDB,  where we created four different clusters to handle the incoming and outgoing data.
+Mongoose facilitates the data handling in the following aspects:
+Creates models that will require the incoming data to match the requirements set by the schema model.
+Ease the interaction with the database.
+Works in an asynchronous environment
+As previously mentioned, the database stores four different kinds of data:
+ User's information for authentication
+ Sensor data received by the ABB-vent
+User activity on the website
+User session, to increase the longevity of the user on the website without the need to log in again

+#### Communication with the ABB-vent via MQTT
+On the server-side of the web application exists an MQTT communication functionality.
+By having this functionality, the server can send data and receive data via the MQTT communication protocol.
+The data sent and received is in JSON format.
+The data received by the MQTT is stored in the database and affects different elements on the webpage.
+For example, the sliders, the toggle button, and more.
+In addition, the data sent from the server will affect the ABB-vent according to the settings set by the web application.